tanasegabriel/le/README.md

 In the main section, `user-key` (account key) which identifies account, and `agent-key` which identifies host (host key).

+A read/write API key is required.
+This is the api-key field in the Main section of the config.

 Note the `monitor` command requires both `user-key` and `agent-key` defined.